kamclean/predictr/vignettes/vignette_1_model.md

     ##      0.9046116      2.4976418

 Instead you can use the `predictr::coefficient()` function to get this information out in a useful and shareable format.
-This provides all the information required for subsequent external validation using the `predictr()` function, and can be used as an alternative to the `fit` parameter.

     coefficient(fit) %>% knitr::kable()